varunneal/spotify-mcp/README.md

 Create an account on [developer.spotify.com](https://developer.spotify.com/).
 Navigate to [the dashboard](https://developer.spotify.com/dashboard).
 Create an app with redirect_uri as http://127.0.0.1:8080/callback.
 You can choose any port you want but you must use http and an explicit loopback address (IPv4 or IPv6).

 See [here](https://developer.spotify.com/documentation/web-api/concepts/redirect_uri) for more info/troubleshooting.
+You may have to restart your MCP environment (e.g. Claude Desktop) once or twice before it works.

 ### Run this project locally